jaydestro/design-patterns/event-sourcing/source/setup.md

 Once those settings are set, select **Review + create**, then **Create**.

-## Get Cosmos DB connection information
+## Get Azure Cosmos DB connection information

-You will need a connection string for the Cosmos DB account.
+You will need a connection string for the Azure Cosmos DB account.

 1. Once the template deployment is complete, select **Go to resource group**.
 2. Select the new Azure Cosmos DB for NoSQL account.